stacks-network/stacks-core/sip/sip-007-stacking-consensus.md

 could lead to centralization of mining, which would undermine the decentralization goals of the Stacks blockchain.
-While we are actively investigating additional mechanisms to address this potential consolidation, we propose a time-bounded PoX mechanism here.
+While we are actively investigating additional mechanisms to address this potential consolidation, we propose a time-bounded PoX mechanism and a Stacker- driven mechanism here.

 **Time-Bounded PoX.** Stacking rewards incentivize miner consolidation if miners obtain _permanent_ advantages for obtaining the new